William Rehnquist: Failing health and death

-On October 26, 2004, the Supreme Court press office announced that Rehnquist had recently been diagnosed with anaplastic thyroid cancer.
-In the summer of 2004, Rehnquist traveled to England to teach a constitutional law class at Tulane University Law School's program abroad.
-After several months out of the public eye, Rehnquist administered the oath of office to President George W. Bush at his second inauguration on January 20, 2005, despite doubts about whether his health would permit it.
+In October 2004, the Supreme Court press office announced that Rehnquist had recently been diagnosed with thyroid cancer.
+Few details about his diagnosis were revealed, but it was confirmed that he had undergone a tracheotomy at Walter Reed National Military Medical Center and was receiving radiation therapy and chemotherapy for his cancer, which led to public speculation that he had an aggressive type of thyroid cancer.
+After his diagnosis was announced, Rehnquist did not appear in public until he administered the oath of office to President George W. Bush at his second inauguration on January 20, 2005, despite doubts about whether his health would permit it.
 He arrived using a cane, walked very slowly, and left immediately after the oath was administered.

 Rehnquist missed 44 oral arguments before the Court in late 2004 and early 2005, returning to the bench on March 21, 2005.
-But during his absence, he remained involved in Court business, participating in many decisions and deliberations.
+He remained involved in Court business during his absence, participating in many decisions and deliberations.

 On July 1, 2005, Justice O'Connor announced her impending retirement from the Court after consulting with Rehnquist and learning that he had no intention to retire.
 To a reporter who asked whether he would be retiring, Rehnquist replied, "That's for me to know and you to find out."

-Rehnquist died at his Arlington, Virginia, home on September 3, 2005, four weeks before his 81st birthday.
+Rehnquist died at his Arlington, Virginia, home on September 3, 2005, at age 80.
 He was the first justice to die in office since Robert H. Jackson in 1954 and the first chief justice to die in office since Fred M. Vinson in 1953.
-He was also the last serving justice appointed by Nixon.
+He was also the last serving justice appointed by Richard Nixon.

 On September 6, 2005, eight of Rehnquist's former law clerks, including John Roberts, his eventual successor, served as pallbearers as his casket was placed on the same catafalque that bore Abraham Lincoln's casket as he lay in state in 1865.
 Rehnquist's body lay in repose in the Great Hall of the United States Supreme Court Building until his funeral on September 7, a Lutheran service conducted at the Roman Catholic Cathedral of St. Matthew the Apostle in Washington, D.C.
 President George W. Bush and Justice O'Connor eulogized Rehnquist, as did members of his family.
 Rehnquist's funeral was the largest gathering of political dignitaries at the cathedral since President John F. Kennedy's funeral in 1963.
 It was followed by a private burial service, in which he was interred next to his wife, Nan, at Arlington National Cemetery.